AeonDigital/Shell-MSE-Main-Module/src/mse/array/search/attachments/man/pt-br.md

 # Returns int

-Varia conforme a definição do parametro "returnType"
+Varia conforme a definição do parametro `returnType`